 Dr. Dover, who joined the KSU faculty in 2005, is a historian of Europe and the Mediterranean world in the late medieval and early modern periods.
 An enthusiastic teacher who relishes exploring period texts and the discipline of history with his students, he routinely teaches surveys of world and European history, Origins of Great Traditions, senior research seminars, and specialized courses in topics like Machiavelli and the history of information.
 He also regularly teaches a course on historiography - his recently published textbook The Changing Face of the Past: an Introduction to Western Historiography (Cognella, 2014) stems from his experience teaching this course.
 Dr. Dover's research interests focus on the political, diplomatic and cultural history of Europe in the fifteenth through seventeenth centuries.
-He has published articles in journals as varied as Mediterranean Studies, The Journal of Early Modern History, Renaissance and Reformation, The Journal of Urban History, Archival Studies, The Journal of Medieval and Renaissance History, and The International Journal of the Classical Tradition.
+He has published articles in journals as varied as Mediterranean Studies, The Journal of Early Modern History, Renaissance and Reformation, The Journal of Urban History, Archival Studies, The Studies in Medieval and Renaissance History, and The International Journal of the Classical Tradition.

 One thrust of his research focuses on diplomacy and international politics in the Renaissance - his most recent publication in this area is "The Arte and Offitio of the Pope in Italian Diplomatic Correspondence, 1464-1492" in Mediterranean Studies 24.2 (2016).
 He is the editor of, and a contributor to, Secretaries and Statecraft in the Early Modern World (Edinburgh University Press, 2016), a study of the role of secretaries, chancellors and favorites in early modern Eurasian diplomacy.
 He also contributed a chapter on diplomacy to the recent Oxford Handbook of Early Modern History (2015; ed.
 Hamish Scott).